Login and compare online photocopier rental prices instantly now.

 - 7 The advantages outweigh the disadvantages

-Photocopier lease length and printer leasing can be anywhere from 1 to 6 years.
-About 86% of leasing is done on a 5 year lease hire and about 9% on 3 years.
+Photocopier rental length and printer rent can be anywhere from 1 to 6 years.
+About 86% of leasing is done on a 5 year rent hire and about 9% on 3 years.
 1 and 6 years is very rare, photocopiers can be put in with other equipment like telecoms for an extended term.
 In months that is 24 months, 36 months, 48 months or 60 months but this can vary depending on the payment profile.

 Photocopier model types: The type you can lease will be any capital equipment but the main guidelines are that the equipment has to last the length of the lease.
 This means if you want to lease a copier it has to be made to last the 5 years minimum.
 Leasing starts at £1000 for a piece or pieces of equipment.
 Here a variety of brands and types of equipment you can lease: